+Because of the sharp change of system eigenenergies near exceptional points and the demonstrated utility of EPs in classical sensing, it has been suggested that EPs could offer enhanced quantum sensing capabilities~\cite{Chen2017, Ozdemir2019}.
+However, recent theoretical work has proven that while the sensitivity increases, the quantum noise also increases at the same rate, yielding no net signal-to-noise ratio improvement~\cite{Lau2018, Loughlin2024, Langbein2018, Ding2023, Chen2019, Schomerus2022, Darcie2025, Xu2025}.
+As a result, such EP systems are not expected to enhance sensitivity beyond the standard quantum limit.
+The distinction between classical sensing---which can be enhanced with EPs~\cite{Chen2017}---and quantum sensing remains a point of significant tension in recent literature~\cite{Zhang2019,Shang2020}.
+While theoretical works have begun to converge on the inability to enhance sensitivity with quantum EPs~\cite{Lau2018, Langbein2018, Ding2023, Loughlin2024}, an unambiguous experimental demonstration in a fully quantum, tunable platform has been missing from the debate.

-The simplest non-Hermitian system that realizes an EP is the \PT~dimer---a coupled two-mode system that exhibits parity-time symmetry.
+The canonical non-Hermitian system that features an EP is the \PT~dimer---a coupled two-mode system that exhibits parity-time symmetry.
 The two modes are coupled at rate $g$, with one mode exhibiting gain and the other loss, each at rate $\gamma$.
 The system is invariant under the joint application of the parity operator, which swaps the two modes, and the time-reversal operator, which swaps gain and loss~\cite{Ozdemir2019}.
 Here, we observe a generic feature of active \PT-symmetric systems: balanced loss and gain.
 The two eigenenergies and eigenvectors of the system coalesce at the active exceptional point where the coupling balances the loss and gain, in this case $g=\gamma / 2$.